UltraEngine/Documentation/introduction.md

 # Documentation

 Welcome to the Ultra Engine documentation.
-Here you will learn how to use the software to build high-performance games and applications.
+Here you will learn how to use the software to build high-performance games and applications with the world's fastest game engine.

 Ultra Engine is currently available in early access mode, consisting of a C++ programming SDK for Windows that serves as a foundation for continued development.